Murder of Rhys Jones

-On 22 August 2007, eleven-year-old Rhys Milford Jones was shot and killed in Croxteth, Liverpool, while walking home from football practice.
+On 22 August 2007, eleven-year-old Rhys Milford Jones was shot dead in Liverpool, England while walking home from football practice.
 The murder drew national attention and led to the conviction of Sean Mercer, aged 16 at the time, who was sentenced to life imprisonment with a minimum term of 22 years.

 Background

 Rhys Jones was the second-born son of Stephen and Melanie Jones.
 He had one brother, Owen (born 1990).
 Rhys, who would have turned 12 five weeks after his death, had just left Broad Square Primary School on the Norris Green housing estate, and was due to start secondary school at Fazakerley High School in September 2007.
 His former headteacher and neighbours said he was a friendly and popular boy who loved football.

 Murder

 Jones, who played for the Fir Tree Boys football club, was on his way home from football practice alone on the evening of 22 August 2007.
 As he was crossing the Fir Tree pub car park on the Croxteth Park estate, Liverpool, a hooded youth riding a silver mountain bike approached.
 He then held out a Smith & Wesson handgun at arm's length, firing three shots, later determined to be the wrong bullets for the gun.
 It was originally believed that one of the shots hit Jones in the neck, but during the trial, the pathologist revealed that the bullet had entered his back above his left shoulder blade and then exited from the front right side of his neck.

 Melanie Jones rushed to the scene when she heard that her son had been shot.
 By the time she had reached him, he was unconscious.
 Paramedics tried for 90 minutes to resuscitate him, but he was pronounced dead shortly after arriving at Alder Hey Children's Hospital.
-Local radio station Radio City 96.7's programmes on the night of the incident, in particular the 10 pm – 2 am show, was dedicated to an amnesty for witnesses and a talk on gun crime.
+Local radio station Radio City 96.7's programming on the night of the incident, in particular the 10 pm – 2 am show, was dedicated to an amnesty for witnesses and a talk on gun crime.
 Radio City also launched their anti-gun-crime campaign (backed by the Jones family), In Rhys's Name Get Guns Off Our Streets, after the incident.